 SARS-CoV-2 is spread by respiratory particles.
 This occurs mainly through close contact with infectious individuals.

-- people are close to each other (usually within 2 metres) or overcrowding
+- when people are close to each other (usually within 2 metres)

-- in indoor and in poorly ventilated environments not cleaned regularly
+- when in indoor, poorly ventilated environments that are not regularly cleaned

 There is limited evidence of long-range aerosol transmission.
 Further research is needed to better understand aerosol transmission of SARS-CoV-2 virus.